travisseymour/EPICpyDocs/docs/index.md

 * [Detailed Documentation @ Github Pages](https://travisseymour.github.io/EPICpyDocs/) (You're Reading It Now!)
 * [Development Environment @ Github](https://github.com/travisseymour/epicpy)

 If you want to jump directly to a step-by-step example of how you use EPICpy to do EPIC modeling (with an admittedly toy-example task), see the [Example](example.md) page.
+If you are looking for a quick test to make sure EPICpy is working correctly on your computer, go to the [An EPIC Model of the Human Data](example.md#an-epic-model-of-the-human-data) on the Example page and follow the directions under **Initial Model Process Diagram**.

 ## What These Docs ARE